 Redirect from One Phone Number to Another

-Here, a caller dials a phone number rented from CarrierX, then they are connected via PSTN to the CarrierX DID, and then to the Mediator endpoint via trunks in the trunk group associated with this particular endpoint.
+Here, a caller dials a phone number rented from CarrierX, then they are connected via the PSTN to the CarrierX DID, and then to the Mediator endpoint via trunks in the trunk group associated with that particular endpoint.

 The endpoint uses a binding to redirect the incoming call to the destination phone number.
 This way, the caller will not know the callee phone number.
 It will be hidden behind the CarrierX DID that will serve for call forwarding.